stijnsanders/TSQLite/README.md

 A Delphi wrapper around sqlite3.dll, based on sqlite.h.

-(This project may be misreported under "C" and not "Delphi" because the sqlite.h included here is larger than the total amount of Pascal code!)
+(`sqlite.h.txt` is included here to be able to use git's diff and to keep a history of the reference the wrapper is based on;
-(In case you are wondering, sqlite.h is included here to use git's diff and to keep a history of the reference the wrapper is based on.)
+it's listed as `.txt` to avoid misreporting this project as "C" instead of "Pascal", since there's more of `sqlite.h` than `.pas` files...)

 http://yoy.be/TSQLite
 https://github.com/stijnsanders/TSQLite

-Based on version 3.9.2
+Based on version 3.13.0
 http://sqlite.org/download.html